lukstafi/ppx_minidebug/README.md

 `ppx_minidebug` can be used as a logging framework: its annotations can be stored permamently with the source code, rather than shyly added for a brief period of debugging.
 To allow this, there needs to be a mechanism of logging levels -- otherwise the system is slowed down too much, or even if performance is not an issue, the user is overwhelmed with the amount of logs. `ppx_minidebug` addresses these issues in a flexible way, by offering restriction of log levels both at compile time and at runtime.

+The `%diagn_` extension points (short for "diagnostic") are tailored for the "logging framework" use-case.
+Within the scope of a `%diagn_` extension point, only explicit logs are generated.
+Therefore, one can freely add type annotations without generating debug logs.

 The log levels are:

 - `Nothing` -- the runtime should not generate anything, and when used at compile time, the extension should not generate any `ppx_minidebug`-related code.
 However, just changing the log level should not break the code, therefore the runtime-passing transformation (i.e. the first-class-module argument added by the `_rt_` and `_rtb_` infixes) happens even for the `Nothing` log level.